 Although lifestyle changes are an essential first step in treating coronary artery disease, you may need to take medications to reach your cholesterol and blood pressure goals and otherwise reduce your risk.
 In fact, most people with heart disease need to take more than one medication.
 The specific combination of drugs will depend on your particular symptoms and risk factors.
 Some of the most commonly prescribed medications are described below.
-For more information on these and other drugs, see Tables 10, 11, and 12.

 Blood pressure medications